Johnson & Johnson to buy private drug developer for $1.75 billion

 The vaccine, Synagis, generated U.S. sales of $47 million in the three months ended June 30.

-J&J's deal to buy Alios has been approved by the board of both companies and is expected to close in the fourth quarter.
+The deal to buy Alios has been approved by the board of both companies and is expected to close in the fourth quarter, the companies said.

+J&J shares were up 5 cents at $106.61 in afternoon trading on the New York Stock Exchange.

+Goldman, Sachs & Co acted as financial adviser to Alios and Latham & Watkins LLP was its legal adviser.
+J&J declined to disclose its advisers in the deal.

-(Reporting by Vidya L Nathan in Bangalore; Editing by Kirti Pandey and Savio D'Souza)
+(Reporting by Vidya L Nathan in Bangalore and Bill Berkrot in New York; Editing by Kirti Pandey, Savio D'Souza and Bernard Orr)